MrDataScientist/Ajax_training/README.md

 use onclick and call function() and upload the js library >> this should work

 # Blockchain white paper
-starting doing that from > 7 mars 2018
+starting doing that from > 7 mars 2018 : starting 9 mars 2018

+technical schema with a vision. describe how your software will look like at the end